 Hohensalzburg Castle in the distance.

 Very Cool Instrument

-Very Cool Night – The club was just a hundred meters from my hotel.
+VERY COOL NIGHT – The club was just a hundred meters from my hotel.

 An amazing funk band comprised of kids from 12-20 years old.
 James Brown would have been proud to have these kids backing him.
 The 12-year-old with the trombone was sensational, but the instrument was bigger than him.
 This bunch is all in music school in the same class.
 They were eight pieces in all with an additional two singers.
 What a night.
 I met the proud parents of a couple of band members.
-That’s how I got the lowdown on the group.
+It’s how I got the info on the group.